 Glucagon stimulates release of glucose from the liver.
 It is given through a vein or by injection under the skin or into the muscle.
 Glucagon can be used in cases of emergency when a child with HI has low blood glucose levels and cannot be fed.
 It can also be given in the hospital as a continuous infusion through a vein.
 It is most effective as a holding therapy while the child is prepared for surgery.

 Children with diffuse KATP-HI often require 95-99% pancreatectomies.
 These surgeries are not curative and KATP-HI children who have undergone such surgeries may continue to require frequent feeds and medications to prevent hypoglycemia.
 They also may need repeat surgeries.
 The hope with such surgery is to lessen the intense medical regimen that otherwise would be needed to protect the child from recurrent, severe hypoglycemia.

-In children with focal KATP channel HI, surgery to remove only a small part of the pancreas is the procedure of choice.
-This requires a team of endocrinologists, radiologists, pathologists and surgeons, specialized in this procedure.
+In children with focal KATP channel HI, surgery to remove only the small part of the pancreas that is affected is the procedure of choice.
+This requires a multidisciplinary team of endocrinologists, radiologists, pathologists and surgeons, specialized in the treatment of these children.
 Therefore it is generally only available in the major centers treating patients with HI.
 The majority of patients with focal HI will be cured or will not require any medical therapy after the surgery.
 This is in stark contrast to those with diffuse disease in whom medical therapy after surgery is the rule.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: